 Additional questions can be directed to Dr. Kathleen Hay, Associate Director of the Human Subjects Protection Office: email@example.com

-Exemption Requests (only applies to graduating class of 2015)
+Exemption Requests (only applies to graduating classes prior to 2018)

 Students who have participated in hypothesis-driven biomedical research prior to entering medical school may petition the MSR Committee for Exemption.
 To be eligible for consideration of an exemption, the student must submit one of the following:

 • A doctoral or master's thesis in the biomedical sciences